phetsims/phet-info/checklists/code-review-checklist.md

   repository name, e.g. `EEConstants.js` in expression-exchange.
 If the abbreviation is already used by another repository, then the full name must be used.
 For example, if the "EE" abbreviation is already used by expression-exchange, then it should not be used in equality-explorer.
 Whichever convention is used, it should be used consistently within a repository - don't mix abbreviations and full names.
+The abbreviation should be all uppercase letters; e.g. MOTHAConstants, not MotHAConstants for "Model of the Hydrogen Atom".
 - [ ] Is there a file in assets/ for every resource file in sound/ and images/?
 Note that there is *not necessarily* a 1:1 correspondence between asset and resource files; for example, several related images may be in the same .ai file.
   Check license.json for possible documentation of why some resources might not have a corresponding asset file.